-Websites and blogs that had seen the rise of Google Panda and Google Penguin, know about one of the worst thing that could happen to an internet business.
-In the early 2012, millions of blogs that were once leaders in their respective keywords disappeared from the Big G overnight.
+Websites and blogs that had seen the rise of Google Panda and Google Penguin, know about one of the worst things that could happen to an internet business.
+In early 2012, millions of blogs that were once leaders in their respective keywords disappeared from the Big G overnight.
 Talking about blog crisis!
-Bloggers, whom were earning thousands and sites that were raking in millions saw their revenues spiralled down by 80% to 90% within a week.
+Bloggers, who were earning thousands and sites that were raking in millions saw their revenues spiraled down by 80% to 90% within a week.

 What I am trying to say is that things can go haywire to your website, just like the brick and mortar business.
-Hackers, spamwares, malwares prowl the internet just like lions prowling the Savannah.
+Hackers, spamware, malware prowl the internet just like lions prowling the Savannah.
 I mean these are criminals.
 Know that if you are purely relying just on this one website for your livelihood, you will go crazy if something bad happens to it.